 - The time validity of the network selection information given to a UE can be different for each UE so that each UE performs network selection at a different time to distribute returning UEs.

-- When the AMF after end of localized services triggers deregistration of UEs, the deregistration requests can be sent at a certain rate in an adaptive and distributed manner, with the effect that the signalling load on both the source network and the target network is limited.
+- When the AMF after end of Localized Services triggers deregistration of UEs, the deregistration requests can be sent at a certain rate in an adaptive and distributed manner, with the effect that the signalling load on both the source network and the target network is limited.

-- When the AMF after end of localized services triggers UE configuration update procedure, e.g. to remove S-NSSAI from the Allowed NSSAI (if dedicated S-NSSAI is used for the localized service), the requests can be sent at a certain rate, with the effect that the signalling load in the network is limited.
+- When the AMF after end of Localized Services triggers UE configuration update procedure, e.g. to remove S-NSSAI from the Allowed NSSAI (if dedicated S-NSSAI is used for the Localized Service), the requests can be sent at a certain rate, with the effect that the signalling load in the network is limited.

 N.6 Configuration of Credentials Holder for determining SNPN selection information

-To enable the HPLMN or the subscribed SNPN acting as Credentials Holder to generate and provision UEs with SNPN selection information for discovery and selection of SNPNs providing localised services, based on localized service agreements between the Localised Service Provider or the SNPN providing localized services and the HPLMN or the subscribed SNPN acting as Credentials Holder, the Localised Service Provider or the SNPN providing access to localized services can provide configuration information for SNPN selection to the HPLMN or the subscribed SNPN acting as Credentials Holder.
+To enable the HPLMN or the subscribed SNPN acting as Credentials Holder to generate and provision UEs with SNPN selection information for discovery and selection of SNPNs providing Localized Services, based on Localized Service agreements between the Localized Service Provider or the SNPN providing Localized Services and the HPLMN or the subscribed SNPN acting as Credentials Holder, the Localized Service Provider or the SNPN providing access to Localized Services can provide configuration information for SNPN selection to the HPLMN or the subscribed SNPN acting as Credentials Holder.
 The configuration information for SNPN selection may contain at least one of the following parameters:

 a.
-SNPN ID or GIN of the SNPN providing access to one or more localized services;
+SNPN ID or GIN of the SNPN providing access to one or more Localized Services;

 b.
-Identification of each localized service;
+Identification of each Localized Service;

-c. validity information for each localized service, e.g. the validity time information or/and location assistance information; and/or
+c. validity information for each Localized Service, e.g. the validity time information or/and location assistance information; and/or

 d.
-List of UE IDs (e.g. GPSIs or External Group ID) identifying the UEs subscribed with a localized service.
+List of UE IDs (e.g. GPSIs or External Group ID) identifying the UEs subscribed with a Localized Service.

-NOTE: How HPLMN or subscribed SNPN obtains the information above as part of the localized service agreements is out of 3GPP scope.
+NOTE: How HPLMN or subscribed SNPN obtains the information above as part of the Localized Service agreements is out of 3GPP scope.

-The operator of the HPLMN or the subscribed SNPN acting as Credentials Holder then may use the information received from the SNPN providing localised services and/or Localized Service Provider to create or update the Credentials Holder controlled prioritized lists of preferred SNPNs/GINs for accessing Localized Services and provision the UEs using the Steering of Roaming procedure as defined in TS 23.122 [17].
+The operator of the HPLMN or the subscribed SNPN acting as Credentials Holder then may use the information received from the SNPN providing Localized Services and/or Localized Service Provider to create or update the Credentials Holder controlled prioritized lists of preferred SNPNs/GINs for accessing Localized Services and provision the UEs using the Steering of Roaming procedure as defined in TS 23.122 [17].